quantumlib/Qualtran/docs/reference/qualtran/QInt.md

 <!-- Placeholder for "Used in" -->

-A two's complement representation is assumed for negative integers.
+A two's complement representation is used for negative integers.

+Here (and throughout Qualtran), we use a big-endian bit convention.
+The most significant bit is at index 0.